Residues of manifolds: Residues and similar quantities

 The constant term $A^o$ or $A^e$ is called the {\em renormalized volume}.
-It was proved in Proposition 2.1 of \cite{GW} that $A^o$ and $K$ are independent of the choice of the representative metric $g$.
+It was proved in Proposition 2.1 of \cite{GW} that $A^o$ and $K$ are independent of the choice of the representative metric $g$ in the conformal class.
 This $K$ is called the {\em Graham-Witten energy} of $M$, denoted by $\mathcal{E}(M)$.

 Suppose $M$ is a closed submanifold of $\RR^n$.
 When $M$ is a $2$-dimensional surface in $\RR^3$ the Graham-Witten energy coincides with the Willmore energy.
 In the rest of this Subsection we assume $m=4$.
 Then $\mathcal{E}(M)$ is given by